 Portage Inlet Cutthroat Initiative

-We created the Portage Inlet Cutthroat Initiative (PICI, pronounced “peachy”) with Mick Collins of the Victoria Golden Rods and Reels, Ian Bruce of the Peninsula Streams Society, and Bruce Bevan of Esqumalt Anglers in late 2018, to restore the coastal cutthroat trout of the Portage Inlet watersheds.
-The initiative quickly grew with the support of several organizations, angling groups and a consulting firm – all with an interest in building up the declining urban coho and cutthroat numbers in the Colquitz River and Craigflower Creek watersheds.
+We created the Portage Inlet Cutthroat Initiative (PICI, pronounced “peachy”) with Mick Collins of the Victoria Golden Rods and Reels, Ian Bruce of the Peninsula Streams Society, and Bruce Bevan of the Esqumalt Anglers Society in late 2018, to restore the coastal cutthroat trout of the Portage Inlet watersheds.
+This initiative quickly grew with the support of several organizations, angling groups and a consulting firm – all with an interest in building up the declining urban coho and cutthroat numbers in the Colquitz River and Craigflower Creek watersheds.

 Coastal cutthroat trout (CCT) have abundant spots, yellowish fins and two distinct orange-red slashed under their jaw.
 Sea-run cutthroat, those that spend part of their lives in saltwater, often have less spots than those that remain in freshwater, are quite sliver and can completely lack the coloured slash under their jaw.
+They can spend their whole lives in freshwater or go back and forth from saltwater to freshwater.

 Salmonids require healthy freshwater streams with clear water, abundant oxygen, shade from riparian vegetation, plenty of hiding spaces, clean gravel, and abundant insect and benthic invertebrate populations.
 Many of these requirements are under threat by urbanization, especially in Colquitz River and Craigflower Creek.
 These two systems still support both cutthroat and coho, but at low numbers compared to historical abundance.